azuar4e/Language-Translator/README.md

 ![Assembly Window](images/image8.png)

 Now we are ready to run the assembler.
 Pressing ▶️ will execute the assembler and show the result.
 If our code calls console output functions, the console will open.
-In this case, we assembled the file `expr.txt` (available in the GitHub repository), and the result is as follows:
+In this case, we assembled the file `expr.txt` (available in the `gco/` directory), and the result is as follows:

 ![Assembler Result](images/image9.png)